-April is National Poetry Month.
-Here at In Our Write Minds, I’m posting a different poetry activity or tip list each week to help you incorporate more poetry into your homeschooling.
+April is National Poetry Month, so I’m posting a different poetry activity or tip list each week to help you incorporate more poetry into your homeschooling.

 Pick one or two of these activities to do with your children to celebrate this special literary month.
 Together, discover the joy of poetry!
 [Psst … this post contains affiliate links to poetry resources I’m confident your family will enjoy.]

 Kick off National Poetry Month with your kids by putting up a magnet board (a cookie sheet works great) with magnetic words and encourage family members to create their own poems.
 Get them started by reading short poems together and posting some of them near the magnet board.

 - First Words Magnetic Poetry Kit – gr.
 K-2

 - Magnetic Poetry Kid’s Kit – gr.
 2-6